dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 ## Create an Apple enrollment profile

 Now that you've installed your token, you can create an enrollment profile for DEP devices.
 A device enrollment profile defines the settings applied to a group of devices during enrollment.
+There is a limit of 100 enrollment profiles per DEP token.

 > [!NOTE]
 > Devices will be blocked if there aren't enough Company Portal licenses for a VPP token, or if the token has expired.
 Intune will display an alert when a token is about to expire or licenses are running low.